FGasper/p5-JavaScript-QuickJS/README.md

 This distribution includes QuickJS and builds it as part of building this module.

-# TYPE CONVERSION
+# TYPE CONVERSION: JAVASCRIPT → PERL

 This module converts returned values from JavaScript thus:

-- JS strings become _character_ strings in Perl.
+- JS string primitives become _character_ strings in Perl.
-- JS numbers & booleans become corresponding Perl values.
+- JS number & boolean primitives become corresponding Perl values.
 - JS null & undefined become Perl undef.
 - JS objects …
     - Arrays become Perl array references.
     - Functions trigger an exception.
 (TODO: Make those a Perl coderef.)
-    - Other JS objects become Perl hashes.
+    - Other JS objects become Perl hash references.

+# TYPE CONVERSION: PERL → JAVASCRIPT

+Generally speaking, it’s the inverse of JS → Perl, though of course since Perl doesn’t differentiate “numeric strings” from “numbers” there’s occasional ambiguity.
+In such cases, behavior is undefined; be sure to typecast in JavaScript accordingly!

+- Perl strings, numbers, & booleans become corresponding JavaScript primitives.
+- Perl undef becomes JS null.
+- Array & hash references become JavaScript arrays and “plain” objects.
+- Perl code references become JavaScript functions.

 # PLATFORM NOTES

-QuickJS only seems to envision running on a fairly limited set of OSes.
-As a result …

-Linux & macOS are the only known platforms that work “out-of-the-box”.

-Cygwin and FreeBSD _can_ work with some small tweaks to quickjs; see the compiler errors and `quickjs.c` for more.
+Due to QuickJS limitations, Linux & macOS are the only platforms known to work “out-of-the-box”.
+Other POSIX OSes _should_ work with some small tweaks to quickjs; see the compiler errors and `quickjs.c` for more details.

-Other POSIX platforms _may_ work.
+Pull requests to improve portability are welcome!

 # METHODS